-- Always make sure the head, hands and other parts of the body of all occupants are kept completely inside the vehicle before you close the power windows.
+- Always make sure the heads, hands and other parts of the bodies of all occupants are kept completely inside the vehicle before you close the power windows.
 If someone's neck, head or hands gets caught in a closing window, it could result in a serious injury.
-When anyone closes the power windows, be sure that they operate the windows safely. - When small children are in the vehicle, never let them use the power window switches without supervision.
-Use the "WINDOW LOCK" switch to prevent them from making unexpected use of the switches. - Never leave small children alone in the vehicle, especially with the ignition key still inserted.
+When anyone closes the power windows, make sure that he/she operates the windows safely. - When small children are in the vehicle, never let them use the power window switches without supervision.
+Use the window lock switch to prevent them from making unexpected use of the switches. - Never leave small children alone in the vehicle, especially with the ignition key still inserted.
 They could use the power window switches and get trapped in a window.
-Unattended children can become involved in serious accidents.
+Unattended children can be involved in serious accidents.